What Are the Advantages of Owning Silver?

-Since mining the first silver in Anatolia (modern-day Turkey) around 5,000 years ago, we’ve favored this precious metal as currency.
-The Greeks and the Romans minted silver coins and used them across their empires, as did subsequent civilizations.
-It was only at the end of the 18th century that pure silver coins were withdrawn from circulation and replaced with issues that contained only traces of the precious metal.
+Since mining the first silver in Anatolia (modern-day Turkey) around 5,000 years ago, humankind has favored silver as currency.
+The Greeks, the Romans, and other civilizations minted silver coins and used them across their empires.

 Silver has a long history as a store of value and as one of the world’s greatest currencies, but for retirement portfolios, the unique precious metal offers many other advantages starting with potential price appreciation due to the high demand for silver.

-1. During high demand for precious metals, silver has outperformed gold.
+During high demand for precious metals, silver has outperformed gold

-The price of silver is more volatile than gold due to the factors that drive its price changes, including demand fluctuations between industrial and investment uses and the smaller silver market compared to gold.
+The price of silver is more volatile than the price of gold because of the factors that drive its price changes, including demand fluctuations between industrial and investment uses and the smaller silver market compared to gold.
 Therefore, investors who want to move away from volatility prefer gold over silver.
-But this volatility is key during periods of economic turmoil, which cause the price of precious metals to enter a bull market phase.
-If you as an investor think we are heading into a precious market bull market, then know that in all previous bull markets, silver has historically outperformed gold significantly.
+But this volatility is key during periods of economic turmoil, which cause precious metals to enter a bull market: In all previous bull markets, silver has outperformed gold significantly.

 The 2000s will always be remembered for the onset of the global war on terror and, at the end of the decade, the Great Recession.
 From 2000 to 2011, gold increased by a remarkable 542% but was beaten by silver, which soared by 908%.

-When discussing the performance of precious metals, the financial media and investors mostly focus on gold, but silver could deliver better returns than gold when precious metals prices are rising fast.
+When discussing the performance of precious metals, the financial media and investors focus on gold, but silver could deliver better returns than gold when precious metals prices rise fast.

-2. Growing demand for silver and its limited supply.
+The demand for silver is growing while its supply is limited

-Silver is an optimal conductor of heat and electricity, so it is a key component in a wide range of products, with continuously growing demand.
-For instance, silver is incorporated in solar panels, cellphones, computers, appliances, and motor vehicles.
+Silver is an optimal conductor of heat and electricity, so it is a key component in a wide range of products with growing demand.
+For instance, silver is used in solar panels, cellphones, computers, appliances, and electric vehicles.

-Today, industrial demand for silver accounts for around half of its global market, and nearly half of all mined silver has been either consumed by industrial use, destroyed, or discarded.
-Another 47% is believed to exist as jewelry.
-That leaves a supply for investment purposes of only 3% of the silver that has ever been mined—or $46 billion worth of silver for the entire investment world.
-This relatively small supply of available silver makes its price rise significantly, even when demand is only small.
+Today, the industrial demand for silver accounts for around half of its global market.
+Nearly half of all mined silver has been either consumed by industrial use, destroyed, or discarded, while another 47% is believed to exist as jewelry.
+That leaves a supply for investment purposes of only 3% of the silver that has ever been mined — or $46 billion worth of silver for the entire investment world.
+This relatively small supply of available silver makes its price rise significantly when its demand increases.

 One way to see if silver is under- or overvalued is to compare its price to the price of gold.
-Historically, the ratio of the price of gold to the price of silver has been 16:1 (one ounce of gold is 16 times more expensive than one ounce of silver).
-The current ratio stands at over 100:1.
-Many precious-metals experts forecast the gold-to-silver ratio to narrow with silver bridging the gap.
-This will leave a significant amount of space for the precious metal to appreciate, and silver will need to increase by more than 4.5 times its current value just to get back to the ratio to gold it has been enjoying for a century.
+Historically, the ratio of the price of gold to the price of silver has been 16:1 (1 ounce of gold is 16 times more expensive than 1 ounce of silver).
+The current ratio stands at around 75:1.
+Many precious-metals experts are forecasting that the gold-to-silver ratio will narrow with silver bridging the gap.
+This would leave a significant amount of space for the precious metal to appreciate, and silver would need to increase by more than 4.5 times its current value just to return to the historical gold-to-silver ratio.

-This is in addition to silver’s spectacular historical rates of return—exceeding gold’s—during financial crises, exceeding the performance of gold during these times.
+This is in addition to silver’s spectacular historical rates of return during financial crises, exceeding the performance of gold during these times.
 In our opinion, that makes silver a highly important portfolio asset.